aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 ## Who are the Customers?

-* People who work with tools such as aws cdk, Terraform, and others to generate their CloudFormation templates
+* People who work with tools such as AWS CDK, Terraform, and others to generate their CloudFormation templates
 * People that have hand written CloudFormation templates with ApiGateway Resources

 ## Success criteria for the change